awsdocs/aws-cost-management-user-guide/doc_source/manage-emea-cc-verification.md

 1. If your payment requires verification, you're redirected to your bank's website\.
 To complete verification, follow the provided prompts\.

-After your bank has processed our payment, you're redirected to the **Payment history** page\.
+After your bank has processed our payment, you're redirected to the **Orders and invoices** page\.

 **Note**
 Your invoice appears with the status of **Payment processing** until your bank completes the payment process\.